Page Content

 Career opportunities and outlook

-The Bureau of Labor Statistics expects the employment of health technologists, including surgical first assistants, to grow over 9% until 2030.
+The Bureau of Labor Statistics expects the employment of health technologists, including surgical first assistants, to grow by over 9% by 2030.
 Advances in medical technology as well as a growing patient population in need of surgical intervention will increase demand for certified surgical first assistants nationwide.

-From surgical first assistant to surgeon: In order to become a surgeon, surgical first assistant would need several years of advanced education and additional training.
+From surgical first assistant to surgeon: To become a surgeon, a surgical first assistant would need several years of advanced education and additional training.
 However, their surgical experience will certainly help in their journey.
 A surgical first assistant would first need to ensure they meet the educational requirements and prerequisites needed to attend medical school.
-After attending medical school, surgeons must complete several years within a residency and possible fellowship before being able to practice as a surgeon.
+After attending medical school, surgeons must complete several years of residency and possible fellowship before being able to practice as a surgeon.

 Surgical first assistant programs at Mayo Clinic